Shamir, Israel: Economy

 As of 2006, Shamir was one of the most prosperous kibbutzim in Israel, producing honey, toiletries, and advanced optical products.
 The optical enterprise, Shamir Optical Industry, was previously a fully incorporated stock company, quoted on NASDAQ.
 In 2011 Essilor became a 50% shareholder and the company went private.

 The kibbutz also earns money from tourism; it offers views of Mount Hermon to the north and the Hula Valley below the kibbutz.
 A relatively rare phenomenon can be observed from Shamir—a "sunrise in the west."
 As the kibbutz is nested in the steeply-rising western slopes of the Golan, when the sun rises, its first rays at daybreak illuminate the peaks of the Ramim mountain range across the valley to the west of Shamir.
 As the sun climbs progressively higher, more of Ramim is bathed in sunshine, which can then be observed progressing from west to east, down the slopes of Ramim, across the valley and up the slopes of the Golan before reaching the kibbutz.

-Landmarks

-Of notable interest are some 3rd-century border stones with Greek inscriptions.
-Surrounding the kibbutz is a field of more than 400 dolmens, dated to the Bronze Age IB (c.
-2350–2000 BCE).
-The largest of the dolmens has a basalt capstone of 50 tons which has rock art on its underside—the only art known from dolmens in the southern Levant.
-Its excavators judge that the scale of the dolmen field and size of the dolmens indicate a governmental system more complex than that usually assigned to the period.